What oils should you use for cast iron cooking and seasoning?

 Oil FAQs

-The oil that we use to season our cookware is a Kosher-certified, soy-based vegetable oil.
+The oil that we use to season our cookware is Kosher-certified, soy-based vegetable oil.
 Although the oil is Kosher, Lodge's manufacturing process is not certified Kosher.

-View the Kosher certification on our supplier's website, here.
+You can view the Kosher certification on our supplier's website, here.

 No, we do that for you.
 When we make cast iron in our foundries in South Pittsburg, Tennessee, we spray a thin layer of vegetable oil onto the surface and bake it at a high temperature in a large oven.
 This provides a protective layer of seasoning on your cast iron, giving it an easy-release finish that's 100% natural.
-All you have to do after you purchase your cast iron is rinse, hand dry, then start cooking!
+All you have to do after you purchase your cast iron is rinse, hand dry, and start cooking!

 Still have questions?